david-lyder/tiff-utility/README.md

 If the blank image is found, return the page number and use the RemoveByPage function to remove the blank page. <br>

 <b> Notes </b>
+The TIFFStreamOpen function was useful in some cases, but in others errors were thrown regarding missing tags when the stream was used. <br>

 <h2> Tests </h2>
-The TIFFStreamOpen function was useful in some cases, but in others errors were thrown regarding missing tags when the stream was used. <br>
+The code includes tests for all functions: <br>
+	TestRemoveByPage <br>
+	TestRemoveBlankPage <br>
+	TestMergeTiffs <br>